LPBeaulieu/Typewriter-OCR-TintypeText/README.md

 <br><br>
 Importantly, <b>such ".txt" files should be created, modified and saved exclusively in basic text editors</b> (such as Text Editor in Ubuntu 20.04), as more elaborate word processors would include extra formatting information that would interfere with the correct mapping of the character rectangles to their labels in the ".txt" file.

 <b>Furthermore, the ".txt" files in the "Training&Validation Data" folder must have identical names to their corresponding JPEG images (minus the file extensions).</b> For example, the file "my_text.txt" would contain the labels corresponding to the raw scanned typewritten page JPEG image (without the character rectangles) named "my_text.jpg".
-The presence of hyphens in the file name is only necessary for JPEG files intended for OCR predictions (see below), although you could include some hyphens in every file name just as well.
+The presence of hyphens in the file name is only necessary for JPEG files intended for OCR predictions (see below, file 4 "get_predictions.py"), although you could include some hyphens in every file name just as well.

 <br>
  <b>File 2: "create_dataset.py"</b>- This code will crop the individual characters in the same way as the "create_rectangles.py" code,